 Developed and sold 30 unit townhouse project in Auburn, 1974.
 Met the love of my life, Susie Paul, at Auburn, married 1975.
 Developed a large (150 seat) theme restaurant from scratch in Auburn, 1976.
 Moved to Birmingham and built houses, 1977.
 God saved me, and Susie a few months later, 1978.

-While we lived in Vail I owned and operated several marketing oriented businesses, a health care company in Boulder and started a couple of television stations from scratch.
+While we lived in Vail I owned and operated several marketing oriented businesses, an Apple franchise, a health care company in Boulder and started a couple of television stations from scratch.
 Some of the businesses were great successes and some were great failures.
 You learn more in failure than in success.